zzylol/zzylol.github.io/_pages/about.md

   - /about.html
 ---

 I am a third-year PhD student advised by [Prof. Alan (Zaoxing) Liu](https://zaoxing.github.io/) at [University of Maryland, College Park](https://umd.edu/).
-I'm broadly interested in systems and networking.
+My research interests are broadly in systems and networking.
 Currently, I'm working on approximate computing systems aiming to improve query performance and system scalability.

 I received my B.E. for Computer Science from [Xi'an Jiaotong University](http://en.xjtu.edu.cn/) in 2021.